-Laurie Kaplan, LCSW, is the Co-Director of the Ackerman Institute’s Social Work and Diversity Program.
-She is also a senior faculty member at the Institute and teaches in the externship program and the Social Work and Diversity Program.
+Laurie Kaplan, LCSW, is the Founding Co-Director of the Ackerman Institute’s Social Work and Diversity Program, and served on the Ackerman faculty where she taught the Clinical Externship Program.
 A former professional dancer, Ms. Kaplan completed her graduate studies in social work in 1980 and worked in residential treatment centers, inpatient and outpatient hospital settings and in the public schools while completing her post-graduate externship training at the Ackerman Institute.

 In 1985, Ms. Kaplan conceived of the idea to provide clinical services to families affected by AIDS and helped form the Ackerman Institute AIDS Project, the first program of its kind in the country.
 Through her work on the Ackerman Institute AIDS Project, she, together with colleagues Sippio Small and the late Ruth Mohr, focused their attention on the lack of trained professionals of color in the field of family therapy and a desire to create training opportunities for students of color.